-Since Communism aimed at providing a comprehensive solution to the ordering of society, it subjected everyone to the influence of its ideology from the birth to death.
-Thus the State assumed more and more of the functions normally reserved for religion, which in Croatias case, meant the Catholic Church.
-In nursery schools, elementary and secondary schools, institutes, universities, vocational schools, and other institutions people were given specialized ideological formation.
-The official ideology penetrated every sector of culture, including even the specialist sciences and sports.
+Since Communism aimed at providing a comprehensive solution to the ordering of society, it subjected everyone to the influence of its ideology from birth to death.
+Thus the state assumed more and more of the functions normally reserved for religion, which, in Croatia’s case, meant the Catholic Church.
+In nursery, elementary and secondary schools, institutes, universities, vocational schools, and other institutions people were given specialized ideological formation.
+The official ideology penetrated every sector of culture, including even the sciences and sports.
 In effect, a new culture came into being with its own role models, values and prejudices.
 One can argue about the merits of this culture, but it is very difficult to deny that something new and distinct had emerged that was very different from the past.
-The prominent Yugoslav communist dissident Milovan Djilas described this as follows: “A citizen in the communist system lives oppressed by the constant pangs of his conscience, and the fear that he has transgressed.
+The dissident Djilas described this as follows: “A citizen in the communist system lives oppressed by the constant pangs of his conscience, and the fear that he has transgressed.
 He is always fearful that he will have to demonstrate that he is not an enemy of socialism....
 The school system and all social and intellectual activity work toward this type of behavior.
 From birth to death a man is surrounded by the solicitude of the ruling party, a solicitude for his consciousness and conscience.”

-Djilas goes on to explain how this imposed tyranny over the mind leads to a certain kind of hypocracy as men inevitably continue to think for themselves and often differently from the prescribed manner.
-Thus, he observes, “their thinking has two faces – one for themselves, their own; the other for the public, the official.”
+Djilas goes on to explain how this imposed tyranny over the mind leads to a certain kind of hypocrisy as men inevitably continue to think for themselves and often differently from the prescribed manner.
+Thus, he observes, “their thinking has two faces—one for themselves, their own; the other for the public, the official.”
 The communist idealogues (Djilas calls them “vigilant protectors” and “high priests”) eventually “retarded and froze the intellectual impulses of their people.”
-For Croatia this situation commonly involved people secretly baptizing their children and celebrating Christmas discreetly, for example.
+For Croatia this situation commonly involved people secretly baptizing their children and celebrating Christmas, for example.
 At an official level, everyone was required to act as if God did not exist, but privately many continued to practice the faith.
 The important point is that the oppression and political control forced people to make compromises and did not allow for the free development of the human personality.
 Real virtues can hardly be cultivated in such an environment.

 The product of this new culture is a certain kind of person with his or her own habits, attitudes and way of thinking.
-The external structures of the communist regime may have disappeared, but the behavioural patterns it created over decades have remained.
-It is beyond the scope of this paper to elaborate on the characteristics of this new kind of person, “homo sovieticus,” but one should mention a few basic elements, such as deference to authority, social apathy and distrust of others.
-Wikipedia in English describes him as passive, irresponsible, indifferent to the results of his labor and sees nothing wrong with stealing from the workplace.
-This is, of course, a generalization and it would be greatly unjust to label every person who lived under Communism with the same characteristics, but one cannot deny that this basic pattern can be found in all former communist countries.
-The main question is how can we develop a proper functioning free-market economy under such circumstances?
-What lessons can be drawn from the transition experience of the past 20 years?
+The external structures of the communist regime may have disappeared, but the behavioral patterns it created over decades remained.
+It is beyond the scope of this paper to elaborate on the characteristics of this new kind of person, “homo sovieticus,” but a few basic elements include deference to authority, social apathy and distrust of others.
+Wikipedia in English describes soviet man as passive, irresponsible, indifferent to the results of his labor, seeing nothing wrong with stealing from the workplace.
+This is, of course, a generalization and it would be unjust to attribute to every person who lived under Communism the same characteristics, but one cannot deny that this basic pattern can be found in all former communist countries.
+The main question is, how can we develop a proper functioning free-market economy under such circumstances?
+What lessons can be drawn from the transition experience of the past twenty years?

-Croatias transition to freedom
+Croatia’s transition to freedom